cloudfoundry-attic/cf-docs/README.md

 If you have minor changes, you can contribute by forking this repository, modifying the files in `/source/docs`, and creating a GitHub pull request.

-If you want to contribute on a larger scale, see the [Pivotal Project for CF Docs](https://www.pivotaltracker.com/projects/713283#).
+If you want to contribute against the prioritized backlog of documentation needs, see the [Pivotal Tracker project for Cloud Foundry Documentation](https://www.pivotaltracker.com/projects/713283#).

 ## Contributing docs